 Hi there friends.
-This year will be a different holiday celebration than usual, but we have much to be grateful for and much to look forward to in the coming year… and for that we are very fortunate.
-I wish you and your family a joyful holiday time, good health and good adventures in the coming year.
+Though this year will be a different holiday celebration, we have much to be grateful for and much to look forward to in the coming year… and for that, we are very fortunate.
+I wish you and your family a joyful holiday time, good health, and good adventures in the coming year.

-I am happily working away on a new queen bed quilt, taking the much loved log cabin and making it into my own design… it is very slow quilting for me, used as I am to very big pieces of fabric in my quilts, but there is something very contemplative and soothing about it and one day I will have a quilt to show you!
+I am happily working away on a new queen bed quilt, taking the much-loved log cabin and making it into my own design.
+It is very slow quilting for me, especially since I am used to using large pieces of fabric in my quilts.
+However, there is something very contemplative and soothing about it, and one day I will have a quilt to show you!

 Come by yourself or with up to 3 friends.
-Bring your masks, your new project ideas, your quilting stories… successes and failures are all chances to share our knowledge and learn something new.
-You may not even miss the crowded staircase and the lineups at the till that usually are part of my Boxing Week sale.
-Covid does bring some advantages.
+Bring your masks, your new project ideas, your quilting stories, successes, and failures are all chances for all of us to share our knowledge and learn something new.
+You may not even miss the crowded staircase and the lineups that usually are part of my Boxing Week sale.
+COVID does bring some advantages.

 Fabrics (a few exceptions), batting, thread, notions, patterns, and even kits are all 20% off.

-The sale will run until at least mid-January, and a bit longer if more booking space is needed.
+The sale will run at least until the second or third week of January, and a bit longer if more booking space is needed.
 Book soon to get the day and time you want.

 Here’s some big news!
 I have some bright fabrics, just arrived… and here’s the proof:

-This is a set of fabrics including some new Hoffman prints, the new Robert Kaufman Warehouse District line, and some new Moda lines.
-They are bright, cheery and lots of fun to mix with my tonals and cotton-linen blends.
+This fabrics set includes new Hoffman prints, the new Robert Kaufman Warehouse District line, and some new Moda lines.
+They are bright, cheery, and lots of fun to mix with my tonal and cotton-linen blends.

 Now for some general news and either fun or beautiful photos: